Empirical likelihood for the analysis of experimental designs: Introduction

 \section{Introduction}

 In designed experiments, questions of particular interest frequently involve differences in means of a set of treatments and multiple comparisons.
-Classical parametric tools for analysis, e.g., the ${F}$-test or Tukey test, provide efficient ways for testing hypotheses and constructing simultaneous confidence intervals (SCIs) but rely on restrictive assumptions on underlying distributions, variances, and sample sizes.
-These assumptions, however, are often not met, thereby raising issues of misspecification and robustness of inference.
+Classical parametric tools for analysis, such as the \({F}\)-test, Tukey test, or Ryan/Einot--Gabriel/Welsch test, provide efficient ways for testing hypotheses and constructing simultaneous confidence intervals (SCIs) but rely on restrictive assumptions on underlying distributions, variances, and sample sizes.
+Issues of misspecification and robustness of inference arise when these assumptions are not met.
+In randomized block designs, rank-based, distribution-free multiple comparison procedures have been suggested, going back to \citet{friedman1937use} and \citet{nemenyi1963distribution}. \cite{mansouri2004nonparametric} developed a Tukey-type nonparametric pairwise comparison procedure for balanced incomplete block designs.
+More recently, \citet{eisinga2017exact} proposed an exact test for simultaneous pairwise comparison of Friedman rank sums with a method to quickly calculate the exact \({p}\)-values and associated statistics.
+Rank-based approaches, however, have limitations in that they do not fully utilize the available data and have a well-known cycling inconsistency issue \citep{lehmann1975nonparametrics,fey2012consistency}.

-Empirical likelihood \citep{owen1988empirical} can be useful in such situations as a nonparametric alternative.
-Using estimating functions, empirical likelihood (EL) enables nonparametric, likelihood-driven inferences without distributional specifications.
-It is well established that various forms of EL ratio functions admit a nonparametric version of Wilk's theorem under mild conditions, providing a basis for an asymptotic test based on a chi-square null distribution; \textcites(see, e.g.,)(){qin1994empirical}{owen2001empirical}.
-In the context of the analysis of designed experiments, EL has been studied for inference on the median using ranking data by \textcites{liu2012rank}{alvo2015empirical}.
+Empirical likelihood \citep{owen1988empirical} can be helpful as a nonparametric alternative in such situations.
+With suitably defined estimating functions, empirical likelihood enables nonparametric, likelihood-driven inferences without distributional specifications.
+It is well established that various forms of empirical likelihood ratio functions admit a nonparametric version of Wilks' theorem under mild conditions, providing a basis for an asymptotic test based on a chi-square null distribution; see, e.g.~\citet{qin1994empirical} and \citet{owen2001empirical}.
+In addition, the empirical distribution of the data determines the shape and orientation of confidence regions.
+The coverage accuracy of the confidence regions can further be improved by bootstrap or Bartlett-correction \citep{diciccio1991empirical}.
+In the context of the analysis of designed experiments, empirical likelihood has been studied for inference on the median using ranking data by \citet{liu2012rank} and \citet{alvo2015empirical}.
 Inference on the mean is also available by formulating an appropriate estimating function.
 Designs without a blocking factor, for example, can be analyzed as an analysis of variance problem \citep{owen1991empirical}.
-Popular block designs such as randomized complete block designs or balanced incomplete block designs also be reconfigured as a multivariate mean EL problem.
+Popular block designs such as randomized complete block designs or balanced incomplete block designs can also be reconfigured as a multivariate mean problem.